jaydickson02/desertmirage/rules.md

 On top of the stacking debuff additional effects occur at various levels of exhaustion.
 - At sixth level all speeds are halved.
 - At eight levels your AC is reduced by 5 Points.
-- At ten levels all enemies gain advantage on attacks made against you.
+- At ten levels all attacks made by you have disadvantage.
 - At twelve levels of exhaustion you die.

 ##### Gaining Exhaustion